permutationlock/aven-cfmt/README.md

 ### Parse depth

 The `aven-cfmt` C parser is not particularly well designed, and a combinatorial explosion of backtracking can occur with some pathological inputs.
-My hack to solve this (and satisfy the fuzzer) was to put a limit on the depth of the parse tree.
-If valid source code contains extremely long expressions and/or if-else chains, then this depth limit may become a problem.
-The `--depth N` command line argument or the `// aven cfmt depth: N` control comment may be used to change the parse depth limit in such cases.
+My hack to solve this (and satisfy the allmighty fuzzer) was to simply place a limit on the depth of the parse tree.
+If valid source code contains extremely long expressions or if-else chains, then the `--depth N` command line argument or the `// aven cfmt depth: N` control comment may be used to expand the limit.

+### Is this too restrictive?

+I wrote this formatter for my own personal use, and I generally write code that follows the above rules.
+In the few places where I needed to make changes to satisfy `aven-cfmt`, I believe that those changes were for the better.

+A surprising portion of the repos I keep cloned on my machine also already conform to the above restrictions.
+The `aven-cfmt --columns 0` command will format most Raylib and GLFW source files.
+The files it refuses to format use either unsupported macros (not wrapping blocks in `do` statements, or terminating macros with `;` or `,`), or unsupported extensions (MSVC `(__stdcall *fn)` declarators).
+It would be simple to modify such files to comply, but, of course, re-formatting code from well established projects is not a goal of `aven-cfmt`.

 ## Errors